trussworks/trussels-guide/docs/trussels.md

 Please check out this :lock:[important and mildly humorous doc about how to configure your calendar to help yourself and your teammates](https://docs.google.com/document/d/1C_Y7AF9phESfdiNORmFL1ABhnkaDon7A3xHNl_0NpKE/edit#).
 It covers how to block out time to stay productive and fed, how to use the company-wide calendar, how to avoid deleting events for everyone, how to see your coworkers’ OOO time, and how to make scheduling easier for others (especially for hiring!).

-## Tool: Pivotal Tracker (project management)
-We use Pivotal Tracker for our internal work, and for client work unless the client expects another tool.

-Here is :lock:[how we Pivotal](https://docs.google.com/document/d/1vvbew6VnmXN68Vv9QuY1Kt3qNRXlzgmhnH7wTiYrWj0/edit#) (and by proxy, do agile). :lock:[Here's Nick discussing the strategy of it in a talk](https://drive.google.com/file/d/1-DbKbTRMtTo3JR5W_9U_w-6afnwB3qaG/view?usp=sharing). :lock:[Mark also walked some folk through the tactics](https://zoom.us/recording/play/44q-xvhZw1uCbCaEi26wrLYGBDvcsa-NnokW55zYMG6pnIB2JHl9XkmZlNqylYdg?continueMode=true).

-We have a neat bot you can use in some Slack channels by typing `/pivotal [story name]; [story description]`.
-A story will be added to Tracker without ever having to leave Slack.

 ## Tool: Vanguard/Ascensus 401(k)
 Here are :lock:[directions to enroll in your Truss Vanguard 401(k) Enrollment Brochure](https://drive.google.com/file/d/1WGDpn7QJAHrp0vnaMrnnBenz3ZM0UI_O/view).
 It won’t find you until you are in the system — the onboarding manager will go over this with you in your meeting.